funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 #### Materials

-- [Inventables](http://www.inventables.com/) - Acrylic sheets, woods and vaneers, moulding materials, etc.
+- [Inventables](http://www.inventables.com/) - Acrylic sheets, woods, and veneers, molding materials, etc.
 - [McMaster Carr](http://www.mcmaster.com/) - Massive catalog of engineering components.
 Not the cheapest, but the only source for many things.
 Used to be US-only, but ships (fast) to Canada now.